rkirk7/GlobetrottingKirks/blog-posts/2015-09-16-retirement-milestone-3-months-and-counting.md

 # Retirement milestone: 3 months and counting
 *2015-09-16*

-Three months into retirement and I’m either excelling or failing, depending on your perspective. <!--more-->Since June 12, I've:
+Three months into retirement and I’m either excelling or failing, depending on your perspective.
+Since June 12, I've:

 - Seen nine countries in 24 days on a cruise to the Baltic and highlands, wrapping up with three days in New York City to see our daughter Regan and check out the new World Trade Center and Observatory
 - Taken six tennis lessons and played nearly daily, plus gotten a terrific new racquet: The Wilson Envy 110